netlify/security-netlify-trufflehog3/README.md

 This repository is meant to hold trufflehog3 secret-scanning utility

 # Security Netlify Trufflehog Parse
-[trufflehog is a container scanning tool from https://github.com/feeltheajf/trufflehog3.
+Trufflehog3 is a container scanning tool from https://github.com/feeltheajf/trufflehog3.
 This action is written in python and executes trufflehog, then parses the trufflehog report to provide extra functionality, such as: suppression handling, alerting to slack, opening github issues with labels specifying risk level, by specifying which severity levels of notifications.

 ## Inputs